danJecu/hyf-homework/react/react1/week3/readme.md

 ✅ Delete existing todo items.

-✅ PropType validation for at least one component.
+✅ PropType validation for one component.

 ✅ Custom border component to wrap any component with a black border ( I used a box shadow instead of the black border).